jovian-od/fulminant/README.md

 Add a dimension

 Integrate seamless neural processes to to Fulminant.

+We have 90% of the tech.
+We need the visionaries.

+##FUNDING
+---

+custom: IBAN FI20 8000 2418 26298 77 / SWIFT: DABAFIHH / TIMO VIRTANEN / DISCRETIONARY FUNDS - [YOUR CUSTOM ID]

+Please forward your ID to timovir+fulminant@gmail.com for future entitlement to seed stock, if you are all in.